You want smart political talk without the meltdowns?

 We played it many, many times again.

-And then you have a judge that you know determines based on tax assessment, even though the tax assessor's office in Palm Beach, Florida has been very clear.
+And then you have a judge that, you know, determines based on tax assessment, even though the tax assessor's office in Palm Beach, Florida has been very clear.

-The tax assessment is is no way correlates to what the current value of one's property happens to be in Palm Beach.
+The tax assessment is no way correlates to what the current value of one's property happens to be in Palm Beach.

 Anyway, Donald Trump went to the microphones earlier today.

-This is what he's he said.
+This is what he said.

-She's defrauded the public with this.
+She's defrauded the public with this trial.

-And based on that testimony, and based on her convincing the judge that Mar a Lago is worth 18 million dollars instead of a billion to a billion five, which would sell very easily, which we've already proven, but we'll have people come up and say that and prove it the most important people, the brokers that make the sales.
+And based on that testimony and based on her convincing the judge that Mar-a-Lago is worth $18 million instead of a billion into a billion five, which would sell very easily, which we've already proven, but we'll have people come up and say that and prove it.

 He ruled fraud.